Creating a Celebration of Life

 - Choose ways to personalize the event:

 You have unlimited choices when it comes to personalizing your event.
 Many people create a tribute movie or slide show and display photos around the venue.
 Your choice of music and readings can also be highly personal.
 If the deceased was a collector, for example, you might decide to display some of his or her items on a special table.
 Would a theme be appropriate?
 If your loved one was fond of a particular musical artist, film, or set of characters you might request that attendees dress in costume.
 Remember, there are no rules.
+Check out our Collection of Memorial Programs and other Printed Memorial Products.

 - Set your order of events: